alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

 ### 3. Run GRCh38_alignment.sh or CHM13_T2T_alignment.sh bash script
 Before running the respective script, make sure to replace the text inside the brackets with your sample name(s).
 The script supports multiple samples, but each input file must follow the naming format of *_merged_reads.fastq
 ***

+### The script will:
+- Create directories to place LongQC & FastQC output files
+- Run LongQC with the pb-hifi preset
+- Run FastQC
+***